FreeCAD/DevelopersHandbook/maintainersguide/index.md

 Guidelines for Maintainers regarding code review and merge procedures.

-## The role of a Maintainer
+## The Role of a Maintainer

-Maintainers have two primary responsibilities:
- - To participate in Issue discussions to help guide the resolution of that Issue, including refining, splitting, closing duplicates, and ensuring that all discussion participants are professional, inclusive, and working towards a common goal of improving FreeCAD.
- - Once an Issue has been identified and agreed upon and a PR has been submitted to resolve it, Maintainers review the code itself to identify major defects and conflicts with FreeCAD's coding guidelines.
-If the PR is by a new Contributor, Maintainers work to onboard that Contributor, ensuring they feel welcome, and recieve the mentorship they need to succeed in this project.
+The maintainers group has the ultimate responsibility for determining which contributions are accepted into the FreeCAD source.
+To perform their duty, maintainers have elevated permission.
+Maintainers use this authority within the scope and process outlined by the [CONTRIBUTING.md](https://github.com/FreeCAD/FreeCAD/blob/master/CONTRIBUTING.md) document.

 ## CONTRIBUTING.md

-The FreeCAD contribution process is governed by the [CONTRIBUTING.md](https://github.com/FreeCAD/FreeCAD/blob/master/CONTRIBUTING.md) document.
-In particular, that document describes the expected process to go from an Issue to a merged piece of code.
+This document describes the expected process to go from an Issue to a merged piece of code.
 All Maintainers should be familiar with this document, and work to follow the process that it outlines.
 In particular, once an Issue has an agreed-upon solution path, then a PR that conforms to that path should be merged without further debate about the merits of the solution: code review focuses solely on whether the PR does indeed follow the agreed-upon path, and on identifying major defects in the code.
 Minor defects may be included in the review process, but should not prevent the PR from being merged in a timely manner.

+## Maintainer Duties

+Individual maintainers have two primary duties:
+ - They participate in Issue discussions to help clarify the Issue and guide the discussion towards a viable solution path.
+This includes refining, splitting, closing duplicates, and ensuring that all discussion participants are professional, inclusive, and working towards a common goal of improving FreeCAD.
+ - Once an Issue has been identified and agreed upon and a PR has been submitted to resolve it, Maintainers participate in the PR discussion to move it towards merge as quickly as possible.
+This includes reviewing the code to identify major defects and conflicts with FreeCAD's coding guidelines.
+Maintainers also work to further the conversation around the PR by clarifying open questions, involving others, and drawing attention to critical concerns.
+If the PR is by a new Contributor, Maintainers work to onboard that Contributor, ensuring they understand the pocess, feel welcome, and recieve the mentorship they need to succeed.

+All open PRs should have at least one maintainer identified in the 'Assignees' field.
+PRs should not be assigned to a maintainer.
+Instead, maintainers should self-assign PRs.
+If a PR does not have an assigned maintainer in a reasonable time, the author may comment and ask for a maintainer.

 ## Code Review Process